Skip to content

 Change the props attribute and the element calls feature.update(...).
 If the widget exposes update(container, props) (React adapter does, others can opt in), framework-internal state is preserved.
 Otherwise it falls back to a re-render in the same container.

 By default, the widget mounts inside the element itself.
-To mount into a sibling instead — useful when the trigger element should stay tiny and the widget renders into a pre-positioned container — pass mount-selector:
+To mount into a sibling instead, pass mount-selector.
+This helps when the trigger element should stay tiny and the widget renders into a pre-positioned container:

 <button id="cta">Buy</button>